sandeep-patle1508/page_views_analyzer/README.md

 # Page Views Analyzer
-This analyze the page views count and display most viewed and uniquely viewed pages in descending order.
+This application is reading and log file and displaying most viewed and most uniquely viewed pages in descending order on the screen.

 # Assumptions
 * Each page path starts with '/'